mluisab/VU_Master_Thesis/README.md

 ### Dataset
 All patient records within the dataset are fully synthetic, and no real patient information was used throughout this project.
 The dataset is structured in a tabular format, with columns representing clinical features and rows representing one patient scenario.
 The following data is included:
 - patient_ID: representing a random ID number to identify patient scenarios
-- Symptom, risk factors and vital feature codes, where codes ending in -000 represent presence of core clinical features except for MED-OPD-001, MED-OPD-002, and MED-OPD-003 which are related to the patient's opioid treatment.
+- Symptom, risk factors and vital feature codes, where codes ending in -000 represent the presence of core clinical features except for MED-OPD-001, MED-OPD-002, and MED-OPD-003 which are related to the patient's opioid treatment.
 - Patient_Summary: a narrative, natural language text summarizing the patient's health profile
 - Outcome: the risk level of having opioid toxicity as labelled by domain experts